 There are several types of algae, blue green, red, green and brown.
 With the green algae being the largest group.
 It grows everywhere.
 There are more than 20,000 known varieties of algae.
-Most are mainly occupy marine environments, both fresh and salt.
+Most occupy marine environments, both fresh and salt.

-Algae produce oxygen, 87% of the oxygen we breath.
+They produce oxygen, 87% of the oxygen we breath.
 They are important to humans not just for its ability to produce oxygen, but also as food and medicine.
 There are many medical uses for algae.

 When it is grown in sunlight it can absorb carbon dioxide as it grows, it will convert the carbon dioxide into oxygen for the rest of us to breathe.
 This could be used to reduce co2 emissions from sources such as power plants, ethanol facilities, and other sources.
 Algae like the coraline algae, are important members of coral reefs.
 Red types are unusual among them because they can produce calcium carbonate which makes the plants walls hard and resistant to wear.

 Brown kinds are found mainly in the tidal zones, but some exist in the deep ocean.
 Among the brown algae are the largest and most complex of them, they include the giant kelp we see growing on the coastal waters.
 They can be more than 70 meters long and are a major food source for many types of marine animals.

 The oceans cover more than 70% of the Earth’s surface and the algae produce up to 87% of the world’s oxygen.
 They also help remove huge amounts of Carbon Dioxide.
 We need to really look after our oceans, remember this – we kill the ocean, we will kill the world.

 Green Algae can range from one celled organisms to very large and complex, multi celled organisms.
 They live in large colonies.
 There are both marine and freshwater green algae species.
 Like other algae, this algae is capable of photosynthesis.